LIFE INSURANCE 101

-Indexed universal life insurance (IUL) is a type of permanent life insurance that combines the death benefit protection of traditional life insurance with the potential for cash value growth through investments linked to a market index.
+Indexed universal life insurance (IUL) is a type of permanent life insurance that combines the death benefit protection of traditional life insurance with the potential for cash value growth through interest linked to a market index (1).

 Here are some key features of an IUL policy:

 Cash value growth: The policy’s cash value is tied to the performance of a specific market index, such as the S&P 500.
-If the index performs well, the cash value grows at a higher rate than traditional universal life insurance policies.
+If the index performs well, the cash value can grow at a higher rate than traditional universal life insurance policies.
+(1)

-Protection against market downturns: While the cash value of an IUL policy is tied to an index, it typically has a floor of 0% or a minimum interest rate, which protects the policy from negative returns in down markets.
+Protection against market downturns: While the cash value of an IUL policy is tied to an index, it typically has a floor of 0% or a minimum interest rate, which protects the policy from market losses.
+(1)

 Tax-free death benefit: Like all life insurance policies, the death benefit paid out to the policy’s beneficiaries is generally tax-free.

-Policy loans and withdrawals: Policyholders can access the cash value of an IUL policy through loans or withdrawals, but any outstanding loans and withdrawals will reduce the death benefit and cash value of the policy.
+Policy loans and withdrawals: If sufficiently funded, policyholders can access the cash value of an IUL policy through loans or withdrawals, but any outstanding loans and withdrawals will reduce the death benefit and cash value of the policy.
+(3)

 (1) Indexed Universal Life Insurance policies do not directly participate in any stock or equity investments.
 Monthly deductions continue to be taken from the accumulated value, including a monthly policy fee, monthly expense charge, monthly accumulated value charge, cost of insurance charge, and applicable rider charges, regardless of interest crediting.